Exiv2/exiv2/man/man1/exiv2.md

 ### Duplicate Exif tags
-The Exif specification allows for duplicate tags, but this is currently unused by any current tag definitions.
+The Exif specification allows for duplicate tags, but this is currently unused by any official tag definition.

 [TOC](#TOC)